 You lose, they win, and it costs you loads of money.

 Judicial review is essentially PHSO’s ‘get out of jail free’ card.
-It makes them ‘accountable’ by law but in reality no-one ever wins against the Ombudsman, so it doesn’t bother them one little bit if you threaten to take them to court.
+It makes them ‘accountable’ by law but in reality, no-one ever wins against the Ombudsman, so it doesn’t bother them one little bit if you threaten to take them to court.
 Similar to the review process a judicial review does not look at the decision itself, but at the process employed when coming to that decision.
-As the Ombudsman has total ‘discretion’ concerning the way she handles cases, the Judge will always decide that her actions are ‘reasonable’.
-This evidence from an oral hearing between Miss Monica Dyer V PAC 1993 explains how ‘discretion’, built into the 1967 Act, will effectively deny the chance of any successful court action. www.bailii.org/cgi-bin/markup.cgi Also see this link: FOI judicial review
+As the Ombudsman has total ‘discretion’ concerning the way he handles cases, the Judge will inevitably decide that the Ombudsman’s actions are ‘reasonable’.
+This evidence from an oral hearing between Miss Monica Dyer V PAC 1993 explains how ‘discretion’, built into the 1967 Act, will effectively deny the chance of any successful court action.

-Officially PHSO have very little to say on the judicial review process, preferring to leave it as a mysterious process which requires solicitors, barristers and deep pockets.
+Officially PHSO has very little to say about the judicial review process, preferring to leave it as a mysterious process which requires solicitors, barristers and deep pockets.

 All government bodies are subject to judicial review as in theory this allows members of the public to redress the balance of power through court action.
 It can be very daunting for an individual to enter the world of legal mumbo-jumbo where participants use the obscure language of Dickens in order to cloud the proceedings with smoke and mirrors.
-It also costs a lot of money. general overview of judicial review
+It costs a lot of money as you have to pay the costs of the other party as well as your own and the legal remit is so narrow that most do not get accepted by the judge and fail to proceed to court at all. general overview of judicial review

 If you want to present your own pre-action protocol letter, and there is nothing to stop you doing so, you will find much useful information in this training pack which also has proforma letters.
 How to carry out a JR You may also find this 2017 guide useful Administrative Court – Judicial Review Guide

 If the Judge rejects your initial JR claim then you can appeal this decision via an oral hearing and put your case directly to the Judge.
 In some cases people have applied for judicial review simply to have this one day in court, knowing that the case will go no further.
-The present government are clamping down on judicial review applications and if the Judge decides that the case has ‘no merit’ then he can deny access to an oral hearing and your side are sent home for an early bath.
+The present government are clamping down on judicial review applications and if the Judge decides that the case has ‘no merit’ then he can deny access to an oral hearing.
 Guardian article: on ‘no merit’ cases

-Most applications do not get past the first stage, so all that money you paid to your legal team has produced nothing more than a tidy pile of paper.
+Most applications do not get past the first stage, so all the money you paid to your legal team has produced nothing more than a tidy pile of paper.
 If you do get a hearing then jolly good luck to you.
-Only one case has ever been found in favour of the claimant in judicial review against the Ombudsman.
-It took the Balchins over twenty years to achieve justice, so if you have the stamina then give it a try.
+Only one case has ever been found in favour of the claimant in judicial review against PHSO and it took the Balchins over twenty years to achieve justice, so if you have the stamina then give it a try